About Dr. Kia

 Books on thriving, education, and civil rights

-The Civil Rights Road to Deeper Learning, the book I co-authored with my mom(!), Linda Darling-Hammond, outlines the key civil rights conditions essential to acquiring skills and knowledge that students need to succeed in modern-day work and life.
+The Civil Rights Road to Deeper Learning, the book I co-authored with Linda Darling-Hammond, outlines the key civil rights conditions essential to acquiring skills and knowledge that students need to succeed in modern-day work and life.

 T* Is for Thriving, the book I co-edited with Bre Evans-Santiago, offers the collected wisdom of transgender* and gender-creative youth and educators, mapping out blueprints for affirming trans lives and learning in schools.